4PROJ-Bruxelles/documentation/README.md

 # Documentation

-To initialize the documentation, following steps.
+To initialize the documentation, use following steps.

 ## Build Setup